Hungry Happenings

 Whenever I am hosting one of my Halloween parties, I have to have some super easy desserts to make to go along with my more elaborately decorated treats.
 I spend weeks making all the food, so having something easy like these Brownie Sugar Skulls is always great.

-1 large family size brownie mix (that bakes in a 9 x 13-inch pan)
+• family-size brownie mix (that bakes in a 9 x 13-inch pan) plus the ingredients called for on the box (eggs, oil, and water)

 • Make the brownie mix according to the package instructions.